Gururgam’s Museo Camera reopens after Covid-proofing itself – with an exhibition on life in pandemic

 Ironically, it needed the existential threat of a rampaging virus to warm many of us to the power of analogue images and their ability to start thought-provoking conversations that could turn the course of publishing history.

-Sujata Prasad is a former civil servant, an author, an art-columnist and an advisor at Museums Museo Camera Centre for the Photographic Arts, Gurugram.
+Sujata Prasad is a former civil servant, an author, an art-columnist and an advisor, Museums, to the government of India.